Tang Specs & FeaturesTang Specs

 Answers to most common frequently asked questions (FAQs) on BYD Tang

-What is the Price of BYD Tang in Philippines?
+What is the BYD Tang 2021 Price Philippines?

-The price of BYD Tang in Philippines starts from ₱3.698 Million and goes upto ₱3.698 Million.
+The BYD Tang Price Philippines starts from ₱3.698 Million and goes upto ₱3.698 Million.

 What is the length of BYD Tang?